Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 This paragraph describes how the removal of resources deployed by a module is performed and how to modify the default behavior if a specific module or resource type needs it.

-The removal phase is triggered after the deployment completes.
-It takes care of removing all resources deployed as part of the previous deployment phase.
+The removal step is triggered after the deployment completes.
+It takes care of removing all resources deployed as part of the previous deployment step.
 The reason is twofold:

 - Make sure to keep the validation subscription cost as low as possible.
 - Allow test deployments from scratch at every run.

+However, the removal step can be skipped in case further investigation on the deployed resource is needed.
+This can be controlled when running the module pipeline leveraging [Module pipeline inputs](./The%20CI%20environment%20-%20Pipeline%20design#module#module-pipeline-inputs)

 ### How it works